10up/action-wordpress-plugin-deploy/README.md

 ### Inputs
 * `generate-zip` - Generate a ZIP file from the SVN `trunk` directory.
 Outputs a `zip-path` variable for use in further workflow steps.
 Defaults to false.
-* `commit-message` -  Use git last commit message if true, or "Update to version $VERSION from GitHub" if false else a resolvable command/text.
+* `commit-message` -  Use git last commit message if true, or "Update to version $VERSION from GitHub" if false else any text.
 Defaults to false.

 ### Outputs
 * `zip-path` - The path to the ZIP file generated if `generate-zip` is set to `true`.
 Fully qualified including the filename, intended for use in further workflow steps such as uploading release assets.